Tutorials

 # Show the lattice's technological geometry

-TDT file by calling the function analyse_and_generate_tdt(),
+output TDT file by calling the function export_layout_to_tdt().

-results in a TRANSLATION
+The adopted value of type_geo results in a TRANSLATION

 BC type applied to the lattice’s boundaries.
-To do so, the lattice’s property

 This setting generates a surface representation that must be tracked by a cyclic